-Bombay Gymkhana cancels New Year’s eve celebrations
+Bombay Gymkhana cancels New Year’s Eve celebrations

-A day after the Bombay High Court dismissed its petition seeking a one-day licence to serve liquor on its lawns, the Bombay Gymkhana Saturday cancelled the New Year’s eve celebrations this year.
-The club, however, will remain open with its normal functions.
+THE BOMBAY Gymkhana announced it will not host New Year’s Eve celebrations this year, a day after the Bombay High Court dismissed the club’s petition for a one-day licence to serve liquor on its lawns.
+The club however will remain open with its normal functions.

-In a last-minute decision, the gymkhana administration issued a notice to its members stating that the party was cancelled “in view of permission not having been granted for one-day liquor licence and the parking facilities on MG Road having been withdrawn with immediate effect.”
+In a last-minute decision, the gymkhana administration issued a notice to its members that stated that the party was cancelled “in view of permission not having been granted for one-day liquor licence and the parking facilities on MG Road having been withdrawn with immediate effect.”

 The club will, however, carry on with its normal functions.
 “Although there will be no special celebration, the club will continue.
 The restaurant will remain open,” said Renjen.